MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     plt.show()
     ```

-4. Run the code and note that seaborn enables you to set a consistent color theme for your plots.
+4. Run the modified code and note that seaborn enables you to set a consistent color theme for your plots.

-5. Add a new code cell to the notebook, and enter the following code in it:
+5. Modify the code again as follows:

     ```Python
     import seaborn as sns